-The actual state revenue for road and bridge is slightly higher than projected and other modes is greater than projected for the second quarter of fiscal year 2015.
-State revenue for road and bridge has been stagnant from year-to-year.
-Based on the last three years, motor vehicle and driver licensing fees and motor vehicle sales and use taxes have grown, but motor fuel taxes have declined.
-The positive variance of 10.5 percent for other modes is attributable to the jet fuel sales tax and railroad assessments.
+While actual state revenue for road and bridge and other modes is greater than projected for fiscal year 2014, state revenue has been relatively stagnant from year-to-year.
+Based on a year-to-year comparison, motor vehicle and driver licensing fees and motor vehicle sales and use taxes have grown, but motor fuel taxes have declined.
+The positive variance of 8.6 percent for other modes is attributable to jet fuel and motor vehicle sales taxes.

 The largest source of transportation revenue is from the federal government.
 Funding is received through various federal transportation agencies including Federal Highway, Transit, Aviation and Railroad administrations.
 Federal funding is uncertain.
 In June 2012, Congress passed a new two-year federal transportation reauthorization act entitled Moving Ahead for Progress in the 21st Century Act.
 MAP-21 reduced the amount of road and bridge funding for all state DOTs.
-In July 2014, Congress passed legislation to extend MAP-21 until May 31, 2015.
-Federal revenue for other modes is reliant on the timing of project expenditures.
+Federal revenues for other modes is reliant on the timing of MoDOT's partners (airports, railroads, etc.) delivering projects.